- View all help sheets

 Can I have a new photo taken?

-Please stop by the Student Financial Services office to have your photo refreshed and a new Cat Card printed.
-You’ll need to bring your old Cat Card with you.
+• Please stop by the Service Desk in the Library to have your photo refreshed and a new CAT CARD printed.
+You’ll need to bring your old CAT CARD with you.

 Why does it take two seconds?

-If your card is damaged, stop by the Student Financial Services office in Hahn to obtain a new card.
+• If your card is damaged, stop by the Service Desk in the Library to obtain a new card.
 Damaged or worn cards will be replaced without a fee, but you must bring your card with you.
 If damage to the card is intentional (i.e. you punched a hole in it and it no longer works), there will be a fee.

-Call Campus Security at (402) 375-7216 and ask them to temporarily disable your card.
+• Call Campus Security at (402) 375-7216 and ask them to temporarily disable your card.
 Temporarily disabling your card prevents anyone else from using it.
 If you find your card again, call them back to re-enable your card.
-If you don't find your card, stop by the Student Financial Services office in Hahn to obtain a new card.
+If you don't find your card, stop by the Service Desk in the Library to obtain a new card.
 There will be a fee for printing a replacement card.

-Contact the Network and Technology Services (NATS) Help Desk at 402-375-7107 or better yet, stop by and visit us in the Campus Services Building and bring your Cat Card with you.
+• Contact the Network and Technology Services (NATS) Help Desk at 402-375-7107 or better yet, stop by and visit us at the Service Desk in the Library and bring your CAT CARD with you.

-If you’ve not been on campus and had your photo taken, we’re working on a procedure to allow you to submit your photo and proof of identification online.
-We hope to have this process ready by mid-February, 2016.
+•If you’ve not been on campus and had your photo taken, we’re working on a procedure to allow you to submit your photo and proof of identification online.
 Check back here for updates.
 The requirements for your photo are:

-White smooth background - no other people or objects in photograph
+• White or blue smooth background - no other people or objects in photograph.